 As a publicly traded company, Wyndham places strong emphasis on accountability and performance.
 But this results-driven approach coexists with a genuine focus on employee development and engagement.

 A motivated workforce is essential in hospitality, where the guest experience depends on how front-line staff perform.
-Wyndham’s culture reflects that understanding.
+Wyndham’s culture reflects that reality.

 Wyndham’s Ownership and Sustainability Initiatives